-It's best to go to a driver licensing office and apply for your B.C. driver's licence well within 90 days of moving here.
+It's best to go to a driver licensing office and apply for your B.C. driver's licence within no more than 90 days of moving here.

 You need to be at least 16 years old to apply and a resident of B.C.

 Difficulty communicating in English?
 Please bring someone to help translate for you.
 You'll need to provide personal information and be able to understand the driving rules in B.C.

 You'll need to turn in your out-of-province licence.
-If your current driver's licence isn't in English, you'll need to provide a translation — by an approved translator.
-To find a translator, check the Yellow Pages.
-Be sure to ask if they are approved by ICBC to do driver's licence translations.
+If your current driver's licence isn't in English, you'll need to provide a translation — by an ICBC-approved translator.
 Pick up the translation forms at any driver licensing office.

 You may need to complete a knowledge test, vision screening and a road test in order to get your licence.
 If you need a road test, you'll need to make an appointment.
-If you have a Canadian, American, Australian, Austrian, French, German, Japanese, Netherlands, New Zealand, Swiss, South Korean or United Kingdom licence, you can usually exchange your licence the same day.
+If you are from a jurisdiction that has a reciprocal licence exchange agreement with B.C., you can usually exchange your licence the same day.
 Knowledge and road testing may not be required.

 If you want to find out about driver licence fees, go to